broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 Before you can begin uploading your data to Terra, you’ll need to setup some accounts and permissions that will allow Terra to access your data and use BigQuery to run the workflow.
 Follow the step-by-step instructions in [GVS Beta Quickstart](./gvs-quickstart.md).

-## Upload data to your workspace
+## Import data to your workspace

 To run the GVS workflow, your single sample reblocked GVCF files need to be stored in the cloud and loaded into a data table in your clone of the [GVS workspace](https://app.terra.bio/#workspaces/gvs-prod/Genomic_Variant_Store_Beta).
 The procedure is a little different, depending on whether your samples are already stored in the cloud, in another workspace, or are in the Terra Data Repository.
 Follow the step-by-step instructions below to load your sample files into the workspace based on where your files are stored.

-### For Uploading Data from Local or Cloud Storage, or Another Terra Workspace
+### For Importing Data from Local or Cloud Storage, or Another Terra Workspace

 #### Download the sample table template